LetusDevops/LearnPython/day5/README.md

 #### Learn how you can open a file read the content.
 1. Whole content at once.
 2. Read it line by line.
-This is very important as you cannot
+This is very important as you cannot read very large files at once.

 #### Write to a file
 1. Normal Mode